Shuvu Banim

 The Months of Separation: The Consequences of Divorce in Egypt

 It is known that Amram divorced his wife Yocheved immediately after the 7th of Sivan.
 He did not know that she had already conceived Moshe Rabbeinu, who was destined to be born on the 7th of Adar.
 For three months she was divorced, until Amram took her back on the 7th of Elul.
-Therefore, the Egyptians only counted the months of her pregnancy from Elul.
+Therefore, the Egyptians only counted the months of pregnancy from Elul.

-In the book "Asarah Maamaros", it is brought down that when Amram divorced his wife, all of Israel stood up and divorced their wives as well.
-The Gemara in Tractate Sotah says that following Amram, who was the greatest of the generation, everyone acted according to his deeds.
-It turns out that the main divorce and separation within the Jewish people occurred exactly during the months of Tammuz and Av.
+In the book Asarah Maamaros, it is brought down that when Amram divorced his wife, all of Israel arose and divorced their wives as well.
+The Gemara in Tractate Sotah states that following Amram, who was the leader of the generation, everyone acted according to his deeds.
+It turns out that the main divorce and separation among the Jewish people occurred exactly during the months of Tammuz and Av.

 343 Lights: The Power of Silence in the Face of Insult

-"And the light of the moon shall be as the light of the sun, and the light of the sun shall be sevenfold, as the light of the seven days."
+"And the light of the moon shall be as the light of the sun, and the light of the sun shall be sevenfold, as the light of the seven days\"

 Part 3 of 4 — Class No. 27